tracyaobeng/Neural-Cursor-Decoder/README.md

 The project was implemented in a Jupyter notebook environment and executed on Arizona State University's Sol supercomputer, utilizing its high-throughput GPU-enabled compute nodes for model training and data processing.

-I use data from a .mat file containing:
+I use data from a .mat file named 'processed_reach_data.mat' containing:

--neural_data_pro: High-resolution neural activity from 32 channels
+- neural_data_pro: High-resolution neural activity from 32 channels
--mouse_position: X and Y cursor positions
+- mouse_position: X and Y cursor positions
--time_base: Time vector corresponding to each sample
+- time_base: Time vector corresponding to each sample

 ## Mouse Cursor Positions Over Time